dmbarbour/wikilon/docs/AwelonLang.md

 Awelon's dictionary representation is not optimal for direct use by humans.
 It can be tolerated in small doses.
 But it is intended more as an import/export format, and for efficient sharing between humans and software agents.
 Humans will generally observe and influence a dictionary through an editable view, perhaps as a hypermedia web service or mounted into a filesystem.

-*Note:* This basic dictionary is extended in *Mounted Dictionaries*, below.
+*Note:* See *Hierarchical Dictionaries* for more information.

 ## Secure Hash Resources

 Awelon has built-in support for identifying resources via secure hash.

-* arbitrary programs may be referenced as `$secureHash`
+* external code or stowage is referenced via `$secureHash`
 * external binary data may be referenced via `%secureHash`
-* secure hashes are used to identify dictionary patches
+* dictionary patches are always referenced by secure hash

-Secure hashes implicitly name immutable structure outside the dictionary, which might be available on the local system or downloaded.
-If you hear about a secure hash resource from a remote source, you should be able to perform an HTTP request to obtain it either directly or with an appropriate redirect.
-Content-delivery networks are viable.
-The resource is readily verified against the secure hash, and easily cached after download.

-In all cases, we use the same secure hash: 384 bits of [BLAKE2b](https://blake2.net/) encoded as 64 characters in [base64url](https://en.wikipedia.org/wiki/Base64).
+Awelon will use a 360-bit [BLAKE2b](https://blake2.net/) algorithm, and will encode the resulting 384-bit string as 60 characters [base64url](https://en.wikipedia.org/wiki/Base64).
+In a network context, it should be possible to request resources given their secure hashes, and perhaps form a content distribution network.
+(We might use only a fragment of the resource ID for lookup, and the rest for encryption.)

 ## Data